Child Status Protection Act

 The CSPA protects the children of a U.S. Citizen Parent (USC), children of Legal Permanent Residents (LPR), as well as children of asylum and refugee applicants.
 Prior to the enactment of the CSPA, the child's age was determined at the time of adjudicating the grant of permanent residence.
 The CSPA changes the definition of who can be considered to be a "child" for the purpose of adjustment of status of aliens by the USCIS, and for purposes of the issuance of visas by U.S. Consulates abroad.
 Basically, the CSPA defines certain earlier points of time when the child's age is determined, after which it does not matter if the child turns age 21.

-For more information about Age Out, please click on one of the following topics:
+For more information regarding the Child Status Protection Act and child immigration benefits and procedures, please click on one of the following topics: